thunderrabbit/bootstrap-redmine-deploy/README.md

     sudo service apache2 restart

-But `passenger-status` still says it's not running any applications.
+And reloaded redmine.example.com in browser, but `passenger-status` still says it's not running any applications.

 I'll still leave the change I made to `redmine.conf`